 Bachelor modules which are part of requirements and conditions are often held in German.
 At the Department of Informatics however it is possible to complete the exams in English.

 However, for modules offered from other departments or faculties this does not apply.
-Especially the requirements and conditions for the Master’s program in Business Informatics are mainly in German.
+Especially the requirements and conditions for the Master’s program in Information Systems are mainly in German.

 Prior university education in informatics

 Holders of a Bachelor's degree from a Swiss university will be categorized into the Master's program in the same specialization as their Bachelor's degree without additional conditions (although additional requirements may apply).

 Bachelor's degrees from universities in accordance with the Lisbon Convention